Web Design

 The interface of the vape is simple.
 Three buttons in total – a MODE button, a PLUS button, and a MINUS button.

-Turn the Arizer Go on by holding the MODE and PLUS buttons down together.
+Turn the Arizer ArGo on by holding the MODE and PLUS buttons down together.
 An on-screen timer will countdown when it beeps and says HI – let go.
 Within the interface, you can customize the power on a timer, the session timer, the screen brightness, the beep volume, and change between C and F.

 The vaporizer does NOT start heating until you press the PLUS or MINUS button.
 It heats up in about 45 seconds.
-It’s not super fast, but it’s not terribly slow either.
+It’s not super fast, but it’s not slow either.

 After vaping 7 grams.
 The reclaim is easily harvested with stem milk.